 Climb 5 Famous Mountain Passes in One Week

-Each day we'll bike a famous mountain pass, including Wolf Creek, Red Mountain, Coal Bank, Engineer and Slumgullion, the steepest pass in Colorado.
-We also visit the famous towns of Creede, Lake City, Pagosa Springs, Silverton, Ouray and Durango.
+Each day we'll bike a famous Colorado mountain pass, including Wolf Creek, Red Mountain, Coal Bank, Engineer and Slumgullion, the steepest pass in Colorado.
+We also visit the historic mining towns of Creede, Lake City, Pagosa Springs, Silverton, Ouray, Telluride and 2 nights in Durango.

 Day |